Difficulty

 Where to Install

-In a retrofit, this can raise the floor an inch or so, depending on the manufacturer, so be sure to plan for the thickness increase at door transitions and around appliances.
+Note: Any retrofitting can raise the floor an inch or so, depending on the manufacturer, so be sure to plan for the thickness increase at door transitions and around appliances.

 Installing Underfloor Electric Radiant Heat

-There are two basic types of electric radiant heat systems: loose cable and mats embedded with cable.
+There are two basic types of electric radiant heat options: loose cable and mats embedded with cable.
 Loose cable systems come in spooled cable that are pre-cut from the factory.
 Lengths vary based on the square footage they cover.
 Installing loose cable systems can be tricky.
 While the cable can be routed in a variety of configurations, attaching it to the subfloor requires care and attention.

 Mats, however, are easy to install and wire.
 They are comprised of mesh or fiber mats with cable embedded in them.
 They can be attached through the mat and not the wire, making them easier to run.
 Both loose cable and mats made for above-the-floor installation need to be covered with a layer of mortar for protection.

-Before installing in floor heating, check with an electrician to be sure your existing electrical system can handle the new circuit, if it needs one.
+Before installing in-floor heating, check with an electrician to be sure your existing electrical system can handle the new circuit, if it needs one.
 In general, you will need between 8 and 12 watts per square foot of heated floor.

 Inspect and Test the Mat